Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 # What could have been made better
+- Organisation before starting to code
+As I was very keen to get my project off the ground quickly, I started coding it very early on.
+I received the very justified remark that I used a lot of ids and that it might be better to limit the number of ids especially when working in a team.
+I realised that I could have taken more time at the beginning of the project to design the sections before I even coded, imagining which classes could be applied.
+I think this would have resulted in cleaner code.

 - Fonts
-As I did not noticed the fonts

-- More time before starting

-- More classes - less ids

 The original fonts chosen from the google font site were: 'Sacramento' and 'Josefin Slab'.
 However, I made a mistake when I copied the link, and did not work with these fonts.
 I realised towards the end of the project the error, corrected the link but realised I preferred the previous fonts and so deleted the link for the 'Sacramento' and 'Josefin Slab' fonts.
+I honestly think I should have seen this error earlier and checked that I was using the correct font at an earlier stage.

 # Conclusion
-This project permitted to deeper and consolidate my knowlgde in HTML and CSS.
+This project has deepened and consolidated my knowledge of HTML and CSS.
+I also hope that it shows that I have a good foundation in these languages.

-Having knowledge in coding language to analyse data because of a scientific bacground and the used of mostly R to analyse own data, I had the naivty to expect to manage rapidly CSS.
-However, I found that even if the logic of CSS seemed at first easy, the reality of using it and controlling all elements was quite challenging.
-It requires in my opinion a really well knowledge of a huge amount of ... which I am still far to know or even imagine all of them.
-Which is great because I know I will do much more in futur using CSS.
-It also requires a really good big picture of the project even before starting coding.
-I would have to admit that my anthousiams to code made me go fast on the first design steps.
-I however realized that taking more time at the start to design the sections and even before coding imagine with class for css could be applied, could have decreased the use of ids and thus given a cleaner code.
+Having knowledge of coding language for analysing data from a scientific background, I was naïve enough to expect to handle CSS quickly.
+However, I found that although the logic of CSS seemed easy at first, the reality of using it and controlling all the elements was quite complex.
+It requires, in my opinion, a very good knowledge of a huge amount of CSS codes, which is good, because I know that CSS offers a lot of possibilities that I haven't explored yet.

-Nevertheless, I really enjoyed the project for the
+I also found that in order to run the project smoothly, it is important to have a very good overview of the project before starting to code and throughout the project.

 # Acknowlegments

+- My mentor, Nishant Kumar, for giving me the direction to start the project, for guiding me through the project, for giving me the idea to implement new features and for giving me feedback.

+- Andras Rab, for suggestions to improve the design.

+- The Slack community for clarifying certain concepts, sharing tips and links and, of course, for always helping me with coding.

+- Code institutes student support for giving clear advice on the project when I was unsure of the theme and expectations.